-If you’d like to know about the information credit reference agencies hold about you, you should contact them direct (please note, they will charge you a fee for this service).
+If you’d like to know about the information credit reference agencies hold about you, you should contact them directly (please note, they may charge you a fee for this service).
 Not every agency will hold the same information, so you should consider contacting them all.
 Their contact details are as follows:

 You may be charged to call the credit reference agencies.
 Please check with your phone provider.